 The on-site circulation consists of a 30-foot wide main drive aisle located between the two pads and 25-foot wide drive aisles that provide access to parking spaces within the center.
-Entrance into the Raising Cane's drive-through lane is located at the southeasterly corner of the building.
-The entrance begins as a single lane that divides into dual lanes that merge again into a single lane after the menu boards.
-The lane ends at the southwest corner of the site where vehicles can exit the site from the new driveway proposed at the southwest corner of the site.
-The driveway will allow for right-out only.
-The drive-through lanes provide a total queue length of approximately 680 feet and has a queuing capacity for a total of 34 vehicles from the entrance to the drive-through lane to the pick-up window.
-From behind the menu boards, the queuing capacity is 28 vehicles.
+Entrance into the Raising Cane's drive-through lane will be located at the north perimeter of the site.
+The drive-through lane is designed as dual lanes that merge into a single lane after the menu boards.
+The lane extends along the east side of the building and exits onto the southerly parking lot.
+Each lane at the entrance provides six vehicle stacking spaces from the menu board for a total of 12 vehicles overall.
 The design exceeds the Corona Municipal Code's minimum stacking space requirement of six vehicles for drive-through lanes.